 Any dog can contract cancer, but it mostly occurs in older dogs, partially because better nutrition and vet care mean dogs are living longer than in the past.
 Cancer strikes one in every three dogs according to the National Canine Cancer Foundation.
-For dogs over 10 years of age, approximately half of deaths are cancer-related.
+For dogs over 10 years of age, approximately half of the deaths are cancer-related.
 As in humans, there are many types of cancers that affect dogs and many clinical signs that can be observed.

-Cancer is an abnormal growth of cells that is localized in one part of your dog's body or that is aggressive and spreads throughout the body.
+Cancer is an abnormal growth of cells that are localized in one part of your dog's body or that is aggressive and spreads throughout the body.
 The causes of cancers are largely unknown, making prevention difficult.
 Being aware of possible signs of cancer in pets helps provide early detection and care.

 Breed Disposition to Cancer

 Cancer is seen more often in some breeds than others, notably golden retrievers, boxers, Bernese mountain dogs, Great Danes, and greyhounds—primarily for bone cancer or osteosarcoma.
-Some lines may carry genetic susceptibility to certain types of cancers.
+Some lines may carry the genetic susceptibility to certain types of cancers.
 Researchers are studying both canine and human genomes to unlock the genetics of cancer.

 Possible Signs of Cancer in Dogs